unofficial-unifi/unifi-pfsense/README.md

 Starting and Stopping
 ---------------------

-In its present state, the only way to start and stop the controller is to use the freebsd `service` command:
+In its present state, the only way to start and stop the controller is to use the freebsd `service` command.

 - To start the controller: